MorimasaAketa/example-openFrameworks/README.md

-example-openFrameworks
+perfume-bvh-oF
 ======================

-Perfume-dev #001 project fork.
+This is a Perfume-dev #001's fork.

-Update project settings and modify just some code in order to work with openFrameworks v0.8.4 in XCode 6.1.
+I Updated project settings and modified some code to work with openFrameworks v0.8.4 in XCode 7.2.

+Some projects contains VS2012 project files.

 You need to download real Perfume motion capture data and sound file from perfume-global site.